 UPDATE: Under some circumstances, Windows 8 will offer an additional option to Show More Tiles on your start screen.
 In Windows 8.1, however, all users get to see this setting.

-Want to change the color of Tiles on Start Screen in Windows 8?
+Want to change the color of the Tiles on Start Screen in Windows 8?
 Have a look at Windows Tile Color Changer.